Digital on-screen graphics by country: New Zealand

 New Zealand introduced the digital on-screen graphics in 2001, starting with TV3 and FOUR.
 New Zealand FTA now placed their logos on the bottom right hand corner, with the exception of Māori Television and as of 9 February 2017, TV3.
 TV One had the logo on the top right hand corner until the switch to the bottom right hand corner on 1 July 2013.
 TV2 usually had the logo from the top right hand corner until New Year's Day 2012 when they switched it to the bottom right hand corner.
 Prime Television New Zealand now placed their logo on the bottom right hand corner as of March 2016.

-South America
+Latin America

 Argentina

 Beginning in the late 1990s, almost all television stations in Argentina had their logos being shown on the top-right of the screen.
 When Canal 9 relaunched in 2002 to replace Azul Televisión, its logo was shown on the bottom-left of the screen.
 After intense criticism, Canal 9 moved its logo to the top-right of the screen of which most Argentine broadcasters had almost always followed.